 Mr. LaRossa is chair of Choose New Jersey and serves on its board.
 He is on the board of directors for Edison Electric Institute.
 In addition, Mr. LaRossa is a member of the board for Montclair State University and the Electric Sector Coordinating Council, an honorary trustee of the Liberty Science Center, the past chair of the American Gas Association and past member of the board for the New Jersey Utilities Association and the New Jersey Performing Arts Center.
 Mr. LaRossa is the recipient of the Rutgers Heldrich Center for Workforce Development Distinguished Leadership Award.

-Lei Lei received her Ph.D. in Industrial Engineering from the University of Wisconsin (Madison) with a minor in Computer Science.
+Lei Lei received her Ph.D. in Industrial Engineering from the University of Wisconsin-Madison with a minor in Computer Science.
 Her research expertise includes supply chain network design and optimization, operations planning, scheduling, process recovery after disruptions, demand-supply planning, and resource allocation optimization.
-Lei has over 50 refereed publications – many appeared in leading journals such as Management Science, INFORMS Journal on Computing, Interfaces, IIE Transactions, European Journal of Operations Research, Journal of Operational Research Society, and Naval Research Logistics, etc. She was listed by ROI-NJ among the Top 50 NJ Women in Business Influencers (2021) and as a NJ Difference Maker (2020), and by NJBIZ as a Top 50 Women in Business (2015).
+Lei has over 50 refereed publications – many appeared in leading journals such as Management Science, INFORMS Journal on Computing, Interfaces, IIE Transactions, European Journal of Operations Research, Journal of Operational Research Society, and Naval Research Logistics.
+She was the founding Chair of the Supply Chain Management Department at Rutgers, and was listed among ROI-NJ Influencers (2021, 2022, 2023), Top 50 NJ Women in Business Influencers (2021), ROI-NJ Influencers-Higher Education (2021), NJ Difference Makers (2020), NJBIZ Top 50 Women in Business (2015, 2023), ROI-NJ Influencers-Women in Business (2025), and received the 2023 Distinguished Achievement Award from her alma mater, College of Engineering, University of Wisconsin-Madison.
 Lei became the Dean of Rutgers Business School (Newark and New Brunswick) in January 2015.

 Rich Lyons is UC Berkeley’s Chief Innovation & Entrepreneurship Officer.
 From 2008 to 2018 he served as dean of UC Berkeley's Haas School where he currently holds the William and Janet Cronk Chair in Innovative Leadership.
 He was acting dean of the Haas School from 2004 to 2005 and executive associate dean from 2005 to 2006.
 For the two years prior to serving as dean he was the Chief Learning Officer at Goldman Sachs.
 He received his BS with highest honors from UC Berkeley (business) and PhD from MIT (economics).
 Before (re)joining Berkeley, Rich was for six years on the faculty at Columbia University.
 His research and teaching expertise is in international economics/finance and his top applied interest is the “how and why” of setting strong institutional cultures.

-Anil K. Makhija serves as dean and John W. Berry, Sr. Chair in Business of the Max M. Fisher College of Business.
-Makhija is recognized as an expert in the field of finance, particularly capital structure, corporate governance and valuation, and has more than 20 years of experience in academic leadership roles.
+Anil K. Makhija is Dean’s Distinguished Professor of Finance, formerly till 2024, having served for ten years as dean and John W. Berry, Sr. Chair in Business of the Max M. Fisher College of Business.
+Makhija is recognized as an expert in the field of finance, particularly capital structure, corporate governance and valuation, and has more than 25 years of experience in academic leadership roles.

 Makhija has led consulting and executive development programs for dozens of leading companies in the U.S. and around the world.
 He has held visiting faculty appointments at respected institutions in Chile, the Czech Republic, Ecuador, Hong Kong, India and Korea.